 The American Refugee Committee is a medium-sized humanitarian relief and assistance organization.
 Unfortunately, ARC does not possess the resources to respond each time tragedy strikes.
 In order to make a meaningful and lasting difference to the people we serve, ARC chooses to limit the number of programs we operate around the world.

 The decision of where to go to help is different each time.
 Sometimes the United Nations or the US Government will request that ARC begin helping in a certain country or region.
-Sometimes, as was the case with the 2004 Tsunami and the Pakistan earthquake, ARC decided to help because it had years of experience working with refugees in those regions.
+Sometimes, as was the case with the 2004 Tsunami and earthquakes and flooding in Pakistan, ARC decided to help because it had years of experience working with refugees in those regions.

 ARC supporters, volunteers, board and staff are compelled to help for numerous reasons, But, in each case, people have suffered tragedy and desperately need the help that ARC can provide.